tbm/homepage/content/debian/orion/hp/mv2120/status.md

 <h1>Status of HP mv2120 support</h1>

 The HP mv2120 is based on a Marvell Orion System on a Chip.
-Marvell has done a lot of work in the last few months to get support for the Orion platform into the mainline kernel and they continue to work on getting this platform fully supported.
-However, since this is an ongoing effort, some features of the Orion platform are currently not as well supported as in the original Marvell LSP (Linux Support Package) used by HP.
+Marvell has done a lot of work to get support for the Orion platform into the mainline kernel.
+However, some features of the Orion platform are not as well supported as in the original Marvell LSP (Linux Support Package) used by HP.
 Please take this into account before deciding whether you want to install Debian, especially if you have specific requirements (e.g. related to performance).

 The table below shows how well different components of the HP mv2120 are supported by Debian: